April 29th 2021

 December 7th 2021 / 0 comment

-“If your blood sugar constantly swings between high and low, the persistent battle of your hormones to keep things on the straight and narrow can be exhausting.
-A blood sugar imbalance will also affect the quality of your sleep.
+Reducing your sugar intake, especially before bed can create a virtuous circle of better sleep.
+“If your blood sugar constantly swings between high and low, the persistent battle of your hormones to keep things on the straight and narrow can be exhausting," says Jackie Lynch, registered nutritional therapist and author of Va Va Voom: The 10-Day Energy Diet explains.
+"A blood sugar imbalance will also affect the quality of your sleep.
 Going to bed with high blood sugar will activate insulin and your blood sugar will start to drop.
-As the stress hormones are released, you’re likely to wake up in the middle of the night for no apparent reason or have very restless sleep; by the time you wake up in the morning you’ll feel tired and drained.”
+As stress hormones are released, you’re likely to wake up in the middle of the night for no apparent reason or have very restless sleep; by the time you wake up in the morning you’ll feel tired and drained.”